godeploy/PL-100/Instructions/Labs/lab06-power-bi.md

 ### Exercise 1: Prepare environment & data

-**Objective:** In this exercise, you will install and configure Power BI Desktop and configure a connection to Common Data Service.
+**Objective:** In this exercise, you will install and configure Power BI Desktop and configure a connection to Microsoft Dataverse.

 > [!IMPORTANT]
 > If you do not have required permissions to install desktop applications or experience difficulties in configuring Power BI Desktop and connecting it to the data, follow **Exercise 5: Import sample data** and then continue on **Exercise 2** but using Power BI service instead of Power BI Desktop.